"Extremely fine ensemble playing matched with an enthusiastic presentation. The ensemble performed to the highest of standards"

 Drag & drop your tab 2 content here

 After his music qualifications, Andrew took a decade off to become a medical doctor and then specialise in anaesthetics.
 Luckily his passion for music was reignited to heights beyond any before and he set sail on the voyage to the Sydney arts scene.
 He regularly appears at major festivals and concert venues in Brisbane, Sydney, Melbourne, Adelaide and regional centres.
 In 2013 he was guest solo recitalist at the Australasian Saxophone and Clarinet Conference in Sydney, and in 2014 he played the Mozart Clarinet Concerto with the NSW Doctors’ Orchestra.
 In 2015 he has been guest artist with several Australian orchestras, and in 2016 is touring the conservatoire of southern Poland and Romania, notably for the Wroclaw International Summer Chamber Music Festival in July.
-He will also be soloist with Michelle Urquhart with the New South Wales Doctors Orchestra in May this year, in Bruch’s Double Concerto.
+He was soloist with Michelle Urquhart with the New South Wales Doctors Orchestra in Bruch’s Double Concerto.
+In 2017, he lead the Hourglass Ensemble tour of Poland, Germany, Austria, and Switzerland.

-Andrew was judge of the finals of the major instrumental scholarships of the Sydney Eistedfodd in 2015.
+Andrew was judge of the finals of the major instrumental scholarships of the Sydney Eistedfodd in 2015 and 2017.
 He regularly donates his time as clarinetist and composer to causes such as the White Ribbon Day, Lions Save Sight Foundation, and Day of Difference Foundation.

 Drag & drop your tab 3 content here